thedigicraft/Atom.CMS/README.md

 This is the repository for The Digital Craft's AtomCMS from the Developing a Dynamic Website from Start to Finish series.

 The AtomCMS was created for learning purposes.
+The Digital Craft relies soley on funds from [donations] (http://www.thedigitalcraft.com), [YouTube ads] (http://youtube.com/thedigicraft), and [private lessions] (http://www.thedigitalcraft.com/private-training).

+> Original Branch (1.0):
+> The Original branch is for the first set of videos which had ended premature.
+> To switch the the Original Branch [click here] (https://github.com/thedigicraft/atomCMS/tree/original)

 ## News

 We have started our AtomCMS new series title Developing A Dynamic Website 2014.
 This [YouTube playlist] (http://www.youtube.com/playlist?list=PLAkMqlQoeMeiwvNWpe3mhgQxAa1jiGwmt) has all of the videos that have been created to date.

-> Original Branch (1.0):
-> The Original branch is for the first set of videos which had ended premature.
-> To switch the the Original Branch [click here] (https://github.com/thedigicraft/atomCMS/tree/original)

 ## Contact
 - [Website] (http://thedigitalcraft.com) _DONTATE!, Watch videos, Schedule Private Training, More source code_